-Born into Care: Towards inclusive guidelines when the State intervenes at birth
+Born into Care: Towards best practice principles when the State intervenes at birth

 The Nuffield Foundation

-This research project will devise and test evidence informed guidelines designed to inform best practice when the State intervenes to protect infants at birth, through care proceedings.
+This research project will devise and test evidence informed best practice principles designed to inform practice when the State intervenes to protect infants at birth, through care proceedings.
 There are increasing national and international concerns about the volume of new-borns in care proceedings and safe, effective and ethical practice (Born into Care: England and Born into Care: Wales).

-The project will take a participatory approach and bring together parents and wider family members as well as policy and practice stakeholders, to ensure the development of the new FJO guidelines follows an inclusive process.
-The new guidelines need to be closely attuned to the realities of everyday practice as well as child and family needs and experience.
+The project will take a participatory approach and bring together parents and wider family members as well as policy and practice stakeholders, to ensure the development of the new principles follows an inclusive process.
+The new best practice principles need to be closely attuned to the realities of everyday practice as well as child and family needs and experience.
 The project is being carried out as the first public law Special Interest Project for the Nuffield Family Justice Observatory (FJO) (https://www.nuffieldfjo.org.uk).

 A detailed project information sheet is available here.